 Accessibility refers to how many devices the virtual assistant lives on.
 The best way to measure these AI assistants against each other in this category is to consider them individually.
 They are listed from most accessible to least accessible.

-Microsoft's AI, Cortana, comes standard on Windows machines, but it's also available for download on Android and iOS.
-Cortana will also be available on the $199.95 Harman Kardon Invoke with Cortana speaker, which is slated for release in fall 2017.
-Whether Cortana will be available on other third-party speakers or not remains to be seen.
-[Read related article: 5 Ways Businesses Can Use Cortana's AI to Get Organized]
+Microsoft’s AI, Cortana, comes standard on Windows machines, but it’s also available for download on Android and iOS.
+Cortana is available on the $199.95 Harman Kardon Invoke with Cortana speaker, and while there have been rumors of Cortana-enabled HP and Xiaomi speakers for quite a while, there’s no concrete evidence that such speakers are still in the works.
+Whether Cortana will be available on other third-party speakers or not remains to be seen, but it looks as though the Microsoft AI assistant is losing traction in the face of more sophisticated competition, at least for the consumer market.

 Ease of setup

 Ease of setup refers to how long it takes to get the assistant up and running, as well as how complicated that process is.
-All the AI assistants I evaluated have options to make the personal assistant experience more customized, including app integration, custom settings and adaptive responses.
+All the AI assistants I evaluated have options to customize the personal assistant experience, including app integration, custom settings and adaptive responses.

 Cortana is a different story.
 If you want to access the voice features of Cortana, which is what this test was all about, you must access it on your device and then log in – oh, and you can’t use a work or school email address for the login.
 Once you enter an acceptable email account, wait for a verification code and enter the code, you think you’re in business, but you’re not.